JanssenProject/jans/docs/janssen-server/developer/agama/quick-start-using-agama-lab.md

 - Two new public GitHub repositories in your GitHub Account.
 These repositories will be used as [development repository](https://gluu.org/agama/flow-designer/) and [release repository](https://gluu.org/agama/flow-designer/).
 Each repository should have at least one commit.
+- Agama Lab should have permissions to access the development and the release repositories.
+This can be configured using the [Agama Lab GitHub app](https://gluu.org/agama/how-to-integrate-agama%e2%80%90lab-github-app-with-your-github-account/) in your user account.

 ## Create a new Agama project